Jack Suwinski Player Props: Pirates vs. Marlins

-On Saturday, Jack Suwinski (.265 on-base percentage in past 10 games, 77 points below season-long percentage) and the Pittsburgh Pirates face the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
-First pitch is at 4:10 PM ET.
+The Pittsburgh Pirates, including Jack Suwinski (.000 batting average in his past 10 games), take on starting pitcher Eury Perez and the Miami Marlins at LoanDepot park, Sunday at 1:40 PM ET.

-He is looking to bounce back after a four-strikeout performance in his most recent game against the Marlins.
+He had a hitless performance in his last game (0-for-2) against the Marlins.

 Jack Suwinski Game Info & Props vs. the Marlins